If you’re struggling to collect training feedback that gives you actionable insights, follow these best practice tips

 Course instructors are instrumental in driving response rates.
 The relationship learners build with their instructor can have a significant impact on how they feel about the course and how much they learn.
 And because of the rapport they’ve built, instructors are well placed to ask for, and receive, feedback.

-Data analysis from half a million pieces of feedback collected using Coursecheck shows that even on the same course, different instructors can get very different response rates.
-With such a huge variation, it’s no surprise that the way in which instructors approach feedback surveys and how they present them to their learners has a substantial impact not only on response rates, but the quality of the responses themselves.
+With such a huge variation, it’s no surprise that the way in which instructors approach feedback surveys and how they present them to their learners has a substantial impact not only on response rates, but also on the quality of the responses themselves.

 Follow this guidance to ensure your instructors are not only getting a good number of responses but also good quality feedback.